14 Fascinating Facts About Kurt Vonnegut

-Born in Indianapolis, Indiana in 1922, Vonnegut met his future wife, Jane, in kindergarten.
+Born in Indianapolis, Indiana, on November 11, 1922, Vonnegut met his future wife, Jane, in kindergarten.
 Although they dated as teenagers in high school, their relationship paused when Vonnegut went to Cornell University, dropped out to serve in World War II, and became a prisoner of war in Germany.
 After returning to the U.S., he married Jane in 1945.
 The couple had six children—three biological and three adopted—but divorced in 1979.

-2. Kurt Vonnegut’s mother died by suicide on Mother's Day.
+2. Vonnegut’s mother died by suicide on Mother's Day.

-3. Kurt Vonnegut turned his P.O.W. experience into a bestselling book.
+3. He turned his P.O.W. experience into a bestselling book.

-4. Contrary to rumors, Kurt Vonnegut wasn‘t frat buddies with Dr. Seuss.
+4. Contrary to rumors, Vonnegut wasn‘t frat buddies with Dr. Seuss.

-5. Kurt Vonnegut held a series of odd jobs to support his family.
+5. Vonnegut held a series of odd jobs to support his family.

 In 1947, Vonnegut began working in public relations for General Electric, an experience that he drew upon to write Cat‘s Cradle.
 He wrote articles and short stories for magazines such as Collier‘s and The Saturday Evening Post, and his first novel, Player Piano, was published in 1952.
 Vonnegut then briefly wrote for Sports Illustrated, managed a Saab car dealership in Massachusetts (the first in the U.S.), and worked as an English teacher.

 Although Slaughterhouse-Five made him a famous, bestselling author, Vonnegut struggled with depression in the midst of his literary success.
-After getting separated in 1971, he lived alone in New York City and had trouble writing.
-His son was diagnosed as suffering from schizophrenia (though actually probably bipolar disorder), and although Kurt Vonnegut married his second wife in 1979 (and they adopted a daughter together), his depression got worse.
-In 1984, he tried to kill himself by overdosing on sleeping pills and alcohol, an experience he wrote about in 1991 in Fates Worse Than Death, a collection of essays.
+After separating from his wife in 1971, he lived alone in New York City and had trouble writing.
+His son was diagnosed with schizophrenia (though it was actually probably bipolar disorder), and although Vonnegut married his second wife in 1979 (and they adopted a daughter together), his depression got worse.
+In 1984, he attempted suicide, an experience he wrote about in 1991 in Fates Worse Than Death, a collection of essays.